JeffreySarnoff/CardinalDicts.jl/README.md

   define type Stringy that holds a string create a CardinalPairDict
-      with paired indices (1:5, 1:4) that holds Stringy values check length confirm keymax populate it use it unset an index check it reassign an indexable value
+      with paired indices (1:5, 1:4) that holds Stringy values =#
-=#

 using CardinalDicts